 - Frequency of purchases from your active customers

-By making changes to your lead measures, you can ensure a better outcome for your lag measures.
+Changing your lead measures can ensure a better outcome for your lag measures.

-It can take some time to establish which lead and lag measures to focus on.
-An experienced professional business coach can help.
-Fill out my contact form and let’s figure out the perfect lead and lag measures for your business.
+It can take time to establish which lead and lag measures to focus on.
+However, an experienced professional business coach can help.
+So please fill out my contact form and determine the perfect lead and lag measures for your business.